 That’s where Travalyst comes in.

 We’re harnessing the collective power of our partners, influencing how the industry operates, and accelerating consumer access to sustainability information.

 Across a number of platforms, including Booking.com, Expedia.com, Google Flights, and Skyscanner, you can now see the same emissions data when you search on either platform.
 You can then select a flight with lower-than-average carbon emissions, reducing the carbon footprint of your trip.
 We also work with partners such as Travelport who power travel agents; so if you prefer to visit a high street travel agent, you can ask them about lower emitting options for your journey too.

-Over time, our goal is to make this information available everywhere, no matter which travel booking site you use.
+Over time, our goal is to make this information available everywhere, no matter how you book your travel.
 We’ll also be working to expand current reporting to include a broader view of sustainability in aviation, beyond carbon emissions.

 Detail on how the emissions model works is available here.